UPDATED: 2:00 p.m. ET, Dec. 7, 2022

-Video footage released Wednesday strongly suggests the officer used excessive force and never tried to de-escalate a situation in which he was the aggressor.
+Video footage from the traffic stop strongly suggests Schurr used excessive force and never tried to de-escalate a situation in which he was the aggressor.
+Schurr was indicted for murder in June.

-The violent episode drew attention to the Grand Rapids Police Department’s very real history of racial profiling and eagerly brandishing guns while disproportionately directing unwarranted brutality toward Black people in Michigan’s second-most populous city.
+The violent episode placed a bright spotlight on the Grand Rapids Police Department’s very real history of racial profiling and eagerly brandishing guns while disproportionately directing unwarranted brutality toward Black people in Michigan’s second-most populous city.

 The nation was previously reminded of the city’s police violence when a 14-year-old Black girl died from COVID-19 complications in 2020.
 Honestie Hodges’ life ended three years after she was the victim of state-sanctioned violence in Grand Rapids, where, as an 11-year-old, she was handcuffed at gunpoint while cops searched for a suspect in a stabbing.
 Video footage from the encounter showed Honestie sobbing and pleading while her grandmother yells for officers to acknowledge that she’s a child.